Murwillumbah High School

 Murwillumbah High School, (abbreviated as MHS) is a government-funded co-educational comprehensive secondary day school, located on Riverview Street in Murwillumbah, in the Northern Rivers region of New South Wales, Australia.

 Established in 1929, the school enrolled approximately 440 students in 2018, from Year 7 to Year 12, of whom nine percent identified as Indigenous Australians and six percent were from a language background other than English.
-The school is operated by the NSW Department of Education; the principal is Peter Howes.
+The school is operated by the NSW Department of Education; the principal is Zoe Tiernan.

 History and campus

 1924

-After much deliberation and discussion, the Department has resumed an area of about eight acres on Hartigan’s Hill as the site for the new High School.
-Every day the optimists make a trip to the site to see what progress has been made with buildings, but, so far, the Department has not seen fit to make any use of the newly acquired site.
+After much deliberation and discussion, the department has resumed an area of about eight acres on Hartigan's Hill as the site for the new high school.